atomap-dev/atomap/doc/finding_atom_lattices.rst

 .. image:: images/finding_atom_lattices/zone_axes_sig.png
     :width: 300 px

-Navigate though the different zone vectors to see the corresponding planes (left-right arrow keys).
+Navigate though the different zone vectors to see the corresponding planes (Ctrl + left-right arrow keys).

 If you're using your own dataset and some of the planes are non-continuous or missing, try increasing the ``atom_plane_tolerance`` from the default 0.5: